Tré Cool: Influences

-During his speech at Green Day's Rock and Roll Hall of Fame induction in 2015, Cool credited Ringo Starr from the Beatles, Keith Moon from the Who, John Bonham from Led Zeppelin, Mitch Mitchell from the Jimi Hendrix Experience, Charlie Watts from the Rolling Stones, jazz and big band drummer Buddy Rich, John Wright from NoMeansNo, Alex Van Halen from Van Halen, Dave Mello from Operation Ivy, Al Schvitz from MDC, Meg White from the White Stripes, and Aaron Elliot from Crimpshrine and Pinhead Gunpowder as his favorite drummers.
+During his speech at Green Day's Rock and Roll Hall of Fame induction in 2015, Cool credited Ringo Starr from the Beatles, Keith Moon from the Who, John Bonham from Led Zeppelin, Mitch Mitchell from the Jimi Hendrix Experience, Charlie Watts from the Rolling Stones, jazz and big band drummer Buddy Rich, John Wright from NoMeansNo, Alex Van Halen from Van Halen, Dave Mello from Operation Ivy, Al Schvitz from MDC, Meg White from the White Stripes, and Aaron Cometbus from Crimpshrine and Pinhead Gunpowder as his favorite drummers.
 Green Day performed the Beatles' version of the Shirelles' "Boys" with Starr at the Rock and Roll Hall of Fame ceremony that same year, in which Cool drummed alongside his idol.

 Personal life

-Tré has three children, Ramona Isabel Wright, born in 1995, with Lisea Lyons; Frank Edwin Wright IV, born in 2001, with Claudia Suarez; and Mickey Otis Wright, born in 2018, with Sara Rose Lipert.
+Tré has three children: Ramona Isabel Wright, born on January 12, 1995, with Lisea Lyons; Frank "Frankito" Edwin Wright IV, born on February 11, 2001, with Claudia Suarez; and Mickey Otis Wright, born on December 27, 2018, with Sara Rose Lipert.

 During early 2020, Cool sat in with Willie Nelson and his band after the death of Nelson's friend and drummer Paul English.